-Have Your Tires Ready For The Conditions
+Have Your Tires Ready for the Conditions

-The tires are the point where your vehicle touches the ground, so making sure that they are in good condition is vital, otherwise you will quickly find your vehicle sliding all over the road.
-If you are going to be driving a fair amount through snow, then consider getting specialist tires to deal with these conditions, or if you are going to very snowy areas make sure you have snow chains to allow you to travel safely.
+The tires are the point where your vehicle touches the ground, so making sure that they are in good condition is vital, otherwise, you will quickly find your vehicle sliding all over the road.
+If you are going to be driving a fair amount through snow, then consider getting special tires to deal with these conditions, or if you are going to very snowy areas make sure you have snow chains to allow you to travel safely.

 02 of 10

-Check The Fluid Levels Before Traveling
+Check the Fluid Levels Before Traveling

 The low temperatures that are encountered when taking a winter road trip can be particularly challenging for the operation of your vehicle, with water freezing and oil not working as well as it does in warm temperatures.
 As well as these, make sure you check your antifreeze is well topped up, and it is worth making sure you have some de-icer in the car too for those mornings when you have to clear the windows.

 Research Your Route for Roads Prone to Snow

 In many of the mountainous areas that can make for magical winter road trips, many roads will often be prone to either being closed or being restricted to slow speeds, so make sure that you take into account any such roads which may have an impact on your route during the trip.